ucsb-csw8/w22/faq.md

 Yes, this is our main communication platform.
 Guidelines for how to use it are in the Syllabus and in the _Posting Guidelines_ note on Piazza itself.
 See more information in the ["Communication" section](#communication) below.

+### Is there a code for Piazza?

+No need to enter any code.
+Make sure that you create your account using your **@umail.ucsb.edu** address (**_not_** @ucsb.edu).

 ### I do not see CSW 8 course on Gradescope and/or Piazza.
 What can I do?

-Everyone will be added to these sites on Friday, once the enrollment is finalized and the waitlist for the course is closed.

 Make sure that you create your account using your **@umail.ucsb.edu** address (**_not_** @ucsb.edu).

 ---

 ## Course Components

+### Do we have to download python for this class?

+Yes.
+We will spend the first couple of weeks working within zyBooks and then we will ask you to [Download the latest version from python.org](https://www.python.org/).

 ### What will the reflection be like and how long do they take?